 - Should I accept an offer from the insurance company?

 These questions and answers are intended to serve as a general guide to motorcycle wreck claims.
 However, every case is different, and we'd be more than happy to meet with you for a free consultation to discuss your individual case.
 Call 1-800-64-JONES.
 If you can't come to our office in College Station or Waco, we can come to your home, office, school or hospital room, or wherever else is convenient for you.

 First, make sure the scene is safe.
 You may need to move your bike in order to avoid blocking traffic.
 Call emergency services and assist if you are trained and physically able to do so.
-Make sure you get the name and badge number of the police officer investigating the wreck as well as contact information for any other operators involved.
+Get the name and badge number of the police officer investigating the wreck as well as contact information for any other operators involved.

 Even if you feel fine, you need to see a doctor right away.
 It's very common for motorcyclists to sustain internal injuries and traumatic brain injuries that may have delayed onset symptoms.
-The sooner you're checked out by a doctor, the better your health will be and the sooner you can get back on the road.
-Moreover, this allows you to document your injury, which will be important if you later need to make an insurance claim.
+The sooner you're checked out by a doctor, the better your health can be and the sooner you can hopefully get back on the road.
+Moreover, this allows you to document your injury, which can be important if you later need to make an insurance claim.